+25 Installation of jackpot systems

+Where any jackpot system is installed, the venue manager must ensure that, before the system is put into operation -

+(a) all relevant meter readings, including jackpot meter readings and start-up values, are recorded;

+(b) jackpot identification numbers that correspond to the jackpot controller port numbers are affixed to all jackpot connected gaming machines, or electronically displayed on the machines in such a manner they are clearly visible to players of the individual machines.

-27 Servicing and testing of gaming machines or linked jackpot systems
+26 Servicing of gaming machines or jackpot systems

-(1) Where any gaming machine or linked jackpot system is to be serviced or tested, and the service or testing involves either a RAM clear or replacement of a jackpot controller to be performed, the venue manager must ensure that:
+(1) Where any gaming machine or jackpot system is to be serviced, involving either a RAM clear or replacement of a jackpot controller, the venue manager and/or technician must ensure: -

-(a) all relevant meter readings and/or jackpot data are recorded as closing readings on every current gaming machine accounting report that is required to be kept for that machine or jackpot system, including, but not limited to -
+(a) all relevant meter readings and/or jackpot data are recorded;

-(i) Cash Clearance Details Report;

-(ii) Cancelled Credit, Short Pays and Refill Report; (iii) Weekly Gaming Machine Profits Report;

-(iv) Gaming Machine Analysis or Cashless Gaming Machine Analysis; (v) Daily Jackpot Turnover Report; and

-(vi) Weekly Jackpot Systems Analysis.

-(b) all cash is removed from the hopper, bank note acceptor and cash box of any affected gaming machine, is counted and recorded on the appropriate reports; and
+(b) all cash is removed from the hopper, bank note acceptor and cash box of any affected gaming machine, is counted and recorded;

-(c) the relevant reports are endorsed “Final readings” and dated; and
+(c) the relevant reports are endorsed “Final readings” and dated;

-(d) all relevant opening meter readings or jackpot data are recorded on new gaming machine accounting reports before commencement of play.
+(d) all relevant opening meter readings or jackpot data are recorded.

-(2) When any testing is carried out, the venue manager must ensure that - (a) the person contracted to service the gambling equipment:
+(2) When any testing is carried out: –

+(a) the person contracted to service the gambling equipment must:

-(i) records any meter movements occasioned by the testing, except where the testing applies to coin or bank note acceptors where no game play is involved and the metered differences correspond with cash transactions; and
+(i) record any meter movements generated by the testing, except where it applies to coin or bank note acceptors where no game play is involved and the metered differences correspond with cash transactions; and

-(ii) provides a copy of the record to the venue manager or venue personnel as soon as the testing is complete; and
+(ii) provide a copy of the record to the venue manager or venue personnel as soon as the testing is complete; and

-(iii) where testing impacts on the prize pool of a linked jackpot system, resets the jackpot system and reinstates the jackpot pool value to the value shown prior to the test.
+(iii) where testing impacts on the prize pool of a linked jackpot system, reset the jackpot system and reinstate the jackpot pool value to the value shown prior to the test; and

+(iv) report any monies used for the purpose of testing to the corporate society, so the proper adjustment can be made.

-(b) no prize won in the course of testing is to be paid and where any testing results in the award of a prize which is registered as such by gambling equipment meters that are not subsequently reset, the amount awarded must be treated as unpaid winnings in accordance with rule 85.
+(b) no prize won in the course of testing is to be paid, and where any testing results in the award of a prize which is registered as such by gambling equipment meters that are not subsequently reset, the amount awarded must be treated as unpaid winnings.